Andrew Langford, Chief Executive

 Ali has had an extensive career in administration, customer facing roles and was an Emergency Medical Advisor triaging 999 emergency calls for almost 10 years.
 She joined the British Liver Trust in February 2015 to assist in all day to day administrative activities.
-Ali also assists in handling enquiries to the helpline and distributes all publications and event materials.
+Ali also assists in supporting community fundraisers and distributes all publications and event materials.

 Rebecca West, Liver Health Nurse Advisor

 Rebecca joined the Trust in August 2016 into the new post of Liver Health Nurse Advisor.
 Rebecca assists patients, family members, carers and healthcare professionals who call or email the Trust’s helpline or join our online liver community.
 Rebecca has been a registered general nurse for 16 years, working primarily in gastroenterology with a particular interest in therapeutic interventions for liver disease.
 She has also worked as a research nurse, dementia specialist nurse and practice educator.
 Rebecca is very excited about joining the Trust and using her knowledge to help liver patients and those at risk.

 Jonathan is an experienced events professional, having delivered projects across a whole variety of event formats in a range of industries and geographic locations.
 He is responsible for the planning, co-ordination and delivery of the Trust’s Love Your Liver community health events, the core part of which is our annual Love Your Liver roadshow.
 The roadshow tours the UK for a fortnight, screening attendees for possible liver issues, raising awareness of liver disease and helping people reduce their risk of liver damage.

 Amy Caffrey, Support Group Facilitator